University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Employees must be granted military leave with pay not to exceed 21 working days during each year in order to report for active duty or to take part in active training duty in any of the following:

-• Marine Corps reserves of the United States
+• Marine Corps reserves of the United States; or

 • Any organized reserve or armed forces of the United States.